momen-said/analyzing-customer-churn-in-a-telecom-company/README.md

-also Oklahoma has the least churn rate (19%), which is because of the competitor also. also most of the leaving customers are leaving mainly because the competitor has better offers or devices, but many also leave because of the attitude of the employees, or dissatisfaction (which is an indirect reason also for the competitor to acquire new customers) also most of the leaving customers are at age between 27 and 55 for men, and between 25 and 47 for women the overall churn rate ns 26% which is high unfortunately also most of the leaving customers are the "month-to-month subscription" customers
+also Oklahoma has the least churn rate (19%), which is because of the competitor also. also most of the leaving customers are leaving mainly because the competitor has better offers or devices, but many also leave because of the attitude of the employees, or dissatisfaction (which is an indirect reason also for the competitor to acquire new customers) also most of the leaving customers are at age between 27 and 55 for men, and between 25 and 47 for women the overall churn rate ns 26% which is high unfortunately. also most of the leaving customers are the "month-to-month subscription" customers.

 https://user-images.githubusercontent.com/79236835/162142019-6e6ee589-30d4-4f77-aa5a-44b5b2bace25.mp4

-# in conclusion, we can say that some parts in the world need to be more covered with the banking services, and also we can say sub-Saharan Africa can be an excellent new market for the banking sector globally to expand in.
+# in conclusion, we can say that the churn rate is high nearly in all the states, which must be faced with a great effort to minimize it by solving the main problems faced by the customers and by making marketing campaings to compete with the other companies .

-And finally, the excel sheet used and the power BI file can be found here: https://public.tableau.com/app/profile/mo.men.said/viz/analysingchurnintelecomcompany/Dashboard1
+And finally, you can check the dashboard from here: https://public.tableau.com/app/profile/mo.men.said/viz/analysingchurnintelecomcompany/Dashboard1